Bylaws of the Aerodigestive Society

 E. Fixing record date for determining members entitled to vote at meetings

-The date of record for the purpose of determining the members entitled to vote at any meeting of members or any adjournment thereof, or to express consent to or dissent from any proposal without a meeting, or for the purpose of determining members entitled to receive any distribution or the allotment of any rights shall be specified thirty days before the date of the meeting.
+The date of record for the purpose of determining the members entitled to vote (Fellows) at any meeting of members or any adjournment thereof, or to express consent to or dissent from any proposal without a meeting, or for the purpose of determining members entitled to receive any distribution or the allotment of any rights shall be specified fourteen days before the date of the meeting.

 F. Purposes of the Corporation